 What Is Rainwater Harvesting?

-Most rainwater harvesting systems consist of a capturing device (typically a home’s gutter system), a filter, and a cistern (large tanks or barrels meant to hold the rainwater).
-As it rains, the rainwater collection system captures the stormwater runoff, then filters and sends it to a cistern for storage.
+Most rainwater harvesting systems consist of a capturing device (typically a home’s gutter system), a filter, and a cistern (large tanks or rain barrels meant to hold the rainwater).
+As it rains, the rainwater collection system captures the stormwater runoff, then filters it and sends it to a cistern for storage.
+This is rainwater harvesting.
 Then, homeowners are free to use their at-home water supply for potable (human consumption) or non-potable (not for human consumption) purposes.
 Potable uses include using it as a source of drinking water, either filtered or unfiltered, and using it to boil food.
 Non-potable uses include using it to clean items or structures, water plants, or for other irrigation purposes.

-Are there Regulations on Rainwater Harvesting?
+Are There Regulations on Rainwater Harvesting?

 • Water Rights: Water rights laws can greatly influence rainwater harvesting.
 In states with strict water rights regulations, collecting rainwater may be subject to complex rules and limitations.

 • Tax Incentives: Some states offer tax incentives or rebates to encourage rainwater harvesting installations.
-These incentives can offset the initial costs and make rainwater harvesting more financially attractive.
+These incentives can offset initial costs and make rainwater harvesting more financially attractive.

 Factors Influencing State Regulations